corybrunson/ggalluvial/CONTRIBUTING.md

 1. Fork the home repository (`corybrunson/ggalluvial`).
 2. Create a new (local) branch on which to make changes.
 If appropriate, update the documentation on this branch and run functionality checks (e.g. using the **devtools** package).
 3. Push this branch to the fork and open a pull request to the home repository.
-4. With the maintainer(s), discuss and (if necessary) update the pull request until it is accepted or decided against.
+4. With the maintainer(s), discuss and (if necessary) update the pull request until it is accepted or decided against. _In the latter case, a clear and consistent reason should be provided by the maintainer(s)._

 For more guidance on the pull request process, see [the contributing guidelines for **ggplot2**](https://github.com/tidyverse/ggplot2/blob/master/CONTRIBUTING.md).